Tux/Release-Checklist/Checklist.md

 [used_by.pl](./scripts/used-by.pl) will check the depending modules with the upcoming version.

-Of course it is imposible to cover every possible situation here.
+Of course it is impossible to cover every possible situation here.
 The DarkPAN (uses of your module beyond what is registered on CPAN) is huge.

 # LICENSE